 The notion of shared stack has been used in several publications to describe the ability to utilize either a common run-time stack or a pool of run-time stacks.
-For example, in [17] stack sharing is performed by having a pool of available stack areas.
-When a task starts executing, it fetches a stack from the pool, returning it at termination.
-In [18] Middha et al. address stack sharing in the sense that the stack of a task can grow into the stack area of another task.
+For example, in [21], stack sharing is performed by having a pool of available stack areas.
+When a task starts executing, it fetches a stack from the pool, and returns it at termination.
+In [22], Middha et al. address stack sharing in the sense that the stack of a task can grow into the stack area of another task.

-In this paper we use the notion of stack sharing when several tasks use one common, statically allocated, run-time stack.
-This type of stack sharing can be efficiently implemented in systems where tasks has a run-to-completion semantics and do not self-suspend themselves.
-This type of stack sharing is supported by several commercial real-time operating systems e.g. [9, 24, 25]
+In this paper, we use the notion of stack sharing when several tasks use one common, statically allocated, run-time stack.
+This type of stack sharing can be efficiently implemented in systems where tasks have run-to-completion semantics, and do not suspend themselves.
+This type of stack sharing is supported by several commercial real-time operating systems, e.g. [18, 3, 33].

-2.1 Stack analysis
+2.1.
+Stack analysis

-In [2] Baker presents the Stack Resource Protocol (SRP) that permits stack sharing among processes in static and some dynamic priority preemptive systems.
-The basic method to determine the maximum amount of stack usage in SRP is to identify the maximum stack usage for tasks at each priority level and then to sum up these maximums for each priority level.
-A safe upper bound (SPL) on the to-tal stack usage using information about priority levels can formally be expressed as:
+In [4], Baker presents the Stack Resource Policy (SRP) that permits stack sharing among processes in static and in some dynamic priority preemptive systems.
+The basic method to determine the maximum amount of stack usage in SRP is to identify the maximum stack usage for tasks at each priority level (or preemption level) and then to sum up these maximums for each priority level.
+A safe upper bound (SPL) on the total stack usage using information about priority levels can formally be expressed as:

-$$SPL = \sum{l \in prio-levels} \max{i \in tasks with priol} (S_i)$$ (1)
+$$SPL = \sum{l \in prio-levels} \max{i \in tasks \ with \ prio \ l} (S_i)$$ (1)